 - Future projections will always change.
 That’s because there are lots of variables like interest rates, inflation, investment growth and many others.
 Plans should be updated regularly.

 - The data is all based on numbers so ‘garbage in = garbage out’.
 It’s easy to make mistakes when interpreting and keying in your financial information, so accuracy is key.

 - Plans need to be reviewed regularly.
 Due to the inevitable ups and downs of life, things will change unexpectedly.
 It’s important to update your cashflow plan as your circumstances change.

-If this all sounds a bit too much, it’s best to engage the services of a financial planner.
+If this all sounds a bit too much, you could engage the services of a financial planner.
 Many financial advisers will offer cashflow modelling, perhaps as part of an overall package based on a % of your overall assets.
-Some will create a financial plan for a one-off fee, typcially between around £1,500 and £3,000, sometimes more, depending on the complexity of your situation.
+Some will create a financial plan for a one-off fee, typically between around £1,500 and £3,000, sometimes more, depending on the complexity of your situation.

 Some financial coaches may also offer cashflow modelling, without the additional cost of regulated advice on specific investments.
 This could be an excellent option for those who want help with the big lifestyle decisions, but don’t yet have a need for wealth management.

-The hybrid programme will combine a series of group sessions over Zoom with 121 planning sessions.
-It’s open to a limited number of individuals and couples and you’ll be able to explore different ‘What If’ scenarios and ultimately, to Design Your Future.
+I work with a limited number of individuals and couples at any one time and we work to your timescales.
+That allows plenty of scope to explore different ‘What If’ scenarios and ultimately, to Design Your Future.